ghilo2206/PredictLine/README.md

 ---

-## 1. The problem, in one paragraph
+## 1. The problem

 Powertel's OPGW fibre, IP/MPLS, and LoRaWAN-based IoT communication networks carry the telemetry that keeps Zimbabwe's electricity grid monitored.
-Fault management today is reactive — thresholds fire only after service has already degraded.
+Fault management today is reactive, thresholds fire only after service has already degraded.
 PredictLine predicts fault risk **before** a hard failure, using a sequence model (GRU) trained on network telemetry, so operators get a lead-time window to intervene instead of just an outage alert.

-## 2. What's real vs synthetic right now — read this first
+## 2. What's real vs synthetic right now

-**Be honest with yourself and with judges about what's actually working here:**

 | Component | Status |
 |---|---|